 Use photographs and information on this website to help you identify hundreds of species from a wide range of settings, indoors and out!

 The UW-Extension Gypsy Moth website provides information on the biology and management of this invasive forest and landscape pest.

 Vegetable Crop Entomology

-Development, implementation, and delivery of a research-based, extension program to support integrated pest management of insect and mite pests affecting fresh-market and processing vegetable production in Wisconsin.
+The Groves Lab focuses on the development, implementation, and delivery of a research-based, extension program to support integrated pest management of insect and mite pests affecting fresh-market and processing vegetable production in Wisconsin.

 Spotted Wing Drosophila in Wisconsin

 This site provides an overview of Spotted Wing Drosophila (SWD) biology, impacts, and management in the state.
 Additional content and Extension materials are added as they become available.

 Master gardeners are trained volunteers who work with Extension staff to help people in the community better understand horticulture and their environment.